charl-potgieter/ArchInstall/Readme.txt

 $ ssh-keygen

-Add PUBLIC key to my github account via copy and paste (SSH into virtual box if this is a virtual install to enable copy) Easier to copy from less in virtualbox (if logged in via git bash)
+Add PUBLIC key to my github account via copy and paste (SSH into virtual box if this is a virtual install to enable copy) Easier to copy from less in virtualbox (if logged in via git bash).
+Another option is to copy into a shared folder.

 Clone existing github dotfiles into a bare repository